lucky-sideburn/prometheus_metrics_selector/README.md

 OCP_pms is a Prometheus exporter that performs the following actions:

-1. Collect metrics from selected exportes across an openshift cluster
+1. Collect metrics from selected exporters across an openshift cluster
 2. Use regular expression for selecting only specific exporter or metrics

-OCP_pms is also usefule when you install Prometheus thorough an operator and you need to do some change quickly to label or annotation of Prometheus pod.
+OCP_pms is also useful when you install Prometheus thorough an operator and you need to do some change quickly on label or annotation of Prometheus pod.
 Usually them are controlled by the operator.

 # Installation